 The Perth Tessitura Consortium Support uses the Manage Constituency utility for applying and expiring constituencies, and is happy to mass-update any constituency needed, based on a Tessitura list – just submit a support ticket to the Perth Tessitura Consortium Support Portal.

-Examples of constituencies include Board Member, Donor, Patron, Volunteer, Staff or other designations such as are appropriate to the particular needs of each Consortium member organisation.
+Examples of constituencies include AD Booker, Relaxed Performance Booker, Warning !!!, Board Member, Donor, Patron, Volunteer, Staff or other designations such as are appropriate to the particular needs of each Consortium member organisation.

 Attributes